Skip to content

 3. Make Your Changes

-• Follow project style guidelines
+Adhere to project style guidelines

-• Keep changes focused and minimal
+Keep changes minimal and targeted

 4. Test Your Changes